lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/eigenvectors-and-eigenvalues.md

 What happens if both basis vectors are Eigenvectors?
 One example is $\begin{bmatrix}-1 && 0 \\0 && 2\end{bmatrix}$.

  Notice how there's a positive value on the diagonal and 0s everywhere else?
-That's a [[Diagonal Matrix]].
+That's a [Diagonal Matrix](permanent/diagonal-matrix.md).

  The way to interpret it is that all the basis vectors are Eigenvectors, with the diagonal entry being Eigenvalues.